dcellucci/OuroboroSat/readme.md

   1. It behaves like an Arduino, so it can run Arduino code and libraries
   2. It has the circuitry required to charge an on-board LiPo battery from a solar panel
   3. It can connect to a maximum of four neighbors, and talks to these four neighbors using a protocol called the Asynchronous Packet Automaton (which you can learn more about here).
-  4. It can also use this connection to charge a neighbor's battery using its on-board battery, for which there are plenty of reas
+  4. It can also use this connection to charge a neighbor's battery using its on-board battery, for which there are plenty of reasons, detailed in a forthcoming paper.

-This library provides this basic functionality as an API.
+This library provides this basic functionality as an API, as well as the framework so that you can build and add your own extensions.

+Ouroboros is alot like the Iron Man suit- it's the foundation upon which a more complex and specialized iterations can be built.

 ##Using this library